 When the hair grows back naturally, this process insures that the coat is firm and straight.
 Complete stripping should be a bi-annual process.

-How to Groom & Trim a Westie Face
+2. Trimming the Westie Head – How to Groom a Westie Face

 Since dog skin is just as sensitive as their human counterparts, careful attention must be given to this process to avoid accidental cuts on the dog’s skin beneath their coat.
 This process should be completed every 3-4 months and if the dog’s fur grows back particularly quickly it can be done more often.